-- 1. Uncorrected noncompliance issues as determined by the Corporation. - 2.
-The Corporation determines that information submitted is incomplete or insufficient to accurately determine allowances.
+- 1. Uncorrected noncompliance issues as determined by the Corporation. - The Corporation determines that information submitted is incomplete or insufficient to accurately determine allowances.
+Eailure to use the Corporation approved or mandated utility estimate at a property may

 Failure to use the Corporation approved or mandated utility estimate at a property may result in material noncompliance reportable to the IRS.
 In the case of either federal or state noncompliance, the Corporation may impose additional requirements or restrictions on the Owner prior to approving any new housing tax credit allocations or bond issuances."